ElDuartte/click-my-balls/readme.md

 - Design the UI (Figma?)
 - ~~Add Click animation~~
+- Every second adds a click, if the user also click adds another one

 ## For idle part of the game
 - How is the progression is going to work?